Skip to content

 • event_type — INSERT, UPDATE, DELETE, or TEST

-• status_code — HTTP response status
+• status_code — HTTP response status (or null if the request timed out)

-• response_body — response from your server
+• response_body — the first 1 KB of the response from your server

-• latency_ms — round-trip time
+• latency_ms — round-trip time in milliseconds

 Replay a delivery